Project

 Actions #7

-Updated by daviddavis almost 7 years ago
+Updated by daviddavis over 7 years ago

 FWIW, I kind of lean toward the kwargs approach.
 It seems more readable and allows for better documentation--especially in this particular case where plugin authors will have to read our code.